Scope & Approach / Confidential Draft

 Drivers are landing blind at unfamiliar facilities.

 Network 2.0 has expanded where linehaul drivers go — but hasn't given them the information they need when they arrive.
-The gap isn't map creation.
-It's distribution.
+Authoring is fragmented, distribution is broken, and the moment-of-need experience doesn't exist.

 🗺️